Paul Walker biography

 The Role of a Lifetime

-While not filming, Walker is active in Reach Out Worldwide, a not-for-profit organization he formed in 2010 to bring aid to regions devastated by natural disasters.
+While not filming, Walker was active in Reach Out Worldwide, a nonprofit organization he formed in 2010 to bring aid to regions devastated by natural disasters.

 Walker died in a car accident on November 30, 2013 at the age of 40.
 Walker was in Santa Clarita, California to attend a charity event for Reach Out Worldwide to benefit victims of Typhoon Haiyan in the Philippines.
 He was reportedly in the passenger seat of a Porsche when his friend who was driving lost control, crashing the vehicle into a tree.
 The car was engulfed in flames and both individuals were pronounced dead at the scene of the accident.

 At the time of his death, Walker was working on two upcoming films: Brick Mansions and Fast & Furious 7, both slated to be released in 2014.